perjerz/academic-perjerz/content/home/consulting.md

 #   Remove a link/note by deleting a cta/note block.
 [cta]
   url = "#contact"
-  label = "Hire me!"
+  label = "Contact me!"
   icon_pack = "fas"
   icon = "handshake"

 # Note.
 An optional note to show underneath the links.
 [cta_note]
-  label = 'Open for Remote or Freelance Man-hour Project and Mentoring'
+  label = 'Open for Remote or Freelance Man-hour Projects'
 +++

-**The Best Balance Between Clean Code and Answered Business Needs Software**

-Build **Everything** with the lowest technical debt
+**Free Angular consulting, mentoring, and training for startups.**